OCR-D/taverna_workflow/installDocker/installation.md

 :information_source: Make sure that all modules used by the workflow are installed.

+## Make Document accessible for Docker
+All files located in 'dockerfiles' are available inside the docker container via the path /workspace.
+To make the document 'visible' for the workflow the mets.xml and the referenced files have to be copied to /path/to/docker/dockerfiles.

 ## Execute Workflow
 If workflow is configured it can be started.
 ```bash=bash